Destaq/language-learning-dashboard/README.md

 You can also use the `Log Data from File` shortcut to save yourself from manually inputting logs.

-Example file (note dates have to be at the top in the format MM/DD/YY) and file has to be named `track - track.csv` (modify source code to change).
+Example file (note that it has tao be named `track - track.csv`, modify source code to change).

+Also note the format on the first line of the file.
+Dates must be in one of the following formats:
+- `YYYY-MM-DD`
+- `MM-DD-YY`
+- `MM-DD-YYYY`

+The separator can be a `/` instead of a `-`, both work.

 ```
 ,03/28/22,03/29/22,03/30/22,03/31/22